mooseyscountrygarden.com » NZ Native Plants« Purple Flowering Hebe | Flax Fiasco »

 Cordyline Flowering in Late Spring

 These plants start coming into flower in early summer (or late spring, depending on observant the gardener is).
-What dramatic forms the flowering takes!
+What dramatic and interesting forms the flowers are!

 Flaxes flower in a strange, exotic way.
 Their flower-heads start off as stiff covered spears, which unfold to show an array of petals, followed quickly by gleaming seed pods.
 Some are predominately wine red and black, others yellow, others shiny green.
 These dangling ornaments are extraordinarily beautiful - and difficult to take respectable photographs of!